-Effluent waste from the proposed project once it gets into operational phase will be directed to the existing trunk Sewer line network.
+Effluent waste from the proposed project once it gets into operational phase will be directed to the existing Sewer line network.
 The proponent is therefore advised to adequately consult with the relevant authorities for connection.
 This will ensure that wastes generated during the occupation of the development are managed adequately.
-Before Architectural plans are approved, part of the consideration is if the current sewer system as its can sustain such development.
-By approving the Plans, the NCCG has validated that fact.